Riley Greene Player Props: Tigers vs. Padres

 Riley Greene At The Plate

-- Greene is batting .300 with 10 doubles, three triples, six home runs and 25 walks.
+- Greene is hitting .300 with 10 doubles, three triples, seven home runs and 25 walks.

-- Greene has driven home a run in 17 games this year (27.9%), including more than one RBI in 4.9% of his games.
+- Greene has driven home a run in 18 games this season (29.0%), including more than one RBI in 6.5% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.